 They are rarely braided throughout their entire route, often becoming meandering as the gradient flattens, or all the branches forced into a single channel as they flow through gorges and mountainous terrain.

-Below, I will share some of the many secrets I have learnt fishing braided rivers, and why you to should consider giving them a try.
+Below, I will share some of the many secrets I have learned fishing braided rivers, and why you to should consider giving them a try.

 Where are Braided Rivers found